Tank Testing Technical Group

 5. Development of Tank Test Method

-Fabrication of KCS model ship and dimension inspection (Left)
+Fabrication of KCS model ship and dimension inspection (left)

-Tank test of KCS model ship (Right)
+Tank test of KCS model ship (right)

 6. Hull Form Development